 London lifestyle & travels with kids and babies

 Kew Gardens lights mark joyously and typically the start of the winter celebrations in London, hectic and festive season approaching slowly but surely !
 And Christmas at Kew returns in 2021 with over one million glittering lights, a jubilation of nature by night and wonder of biodiversity!
-Some brand new installations for 2021, as well as the return of familiar favourites, the 4 of us had a blast on Press evening, insta reel and stories highlights in here.
+Some brand new installations for 2021, as well as the return of familiar favourites, the 4 of us had a blast on Press evening.

 We love and raved about Kew Gardens extensively in pretty much every season, but this Unesco world heritage site becomes magical in London’s festive season.

 Over the past years, Kew Gardens Christmas trail has been pure magic and joy, lights and colours gracefully projected and integrated into the gorgeous vast royal gardens.
 Our young kids loved the artworks, choral trees, swaying flowers flickering and changing colour, scented fire garden.
 It’s difficult for night pictures to do justice to the magic and beauty, but my recollections of holding the hand of a 3 years old into an enchanting wood at night are very dear and special.